jdhenke/celestrium/doc/paper.md

 [**Javascript InfoVis Toolkit**](http://philogb.github.io/jit/index.html) and [**VivaGraphJS**](https://github.com/anvaka/VivaGraphJS) are more dynamic and can detect user interaction with nodes, for example.
 However, they are only responsible for rendering the graph's layout.
-Ultimately, what separates Celestrium from VivaGraphJS and all other libraries is it has extra plug-and-play features builtin such as:

-* Being able to manipulate and view the distributions of link strengths
+Ultimately, what separates Celestrium from all other libraries is it has extra plug-and-play features builtin such as being able to manipulate and view the distributions of link strengths providing an API to easily communicate with JSON server endpoints to populate the visualization.
-* Running graph analysis algorithms on the visible subgraph
-* Providing an API to easily communicate with JSON server endpoints

 In a sense, Celestrium takes graph visualization platforms further by providing default, but replaceable, implementations of common functionalities to make creating graph visualizations easier.
 Celestrium is intended for the case where a user wants to visually analyze a graph database which is too big to understand all at once and so must be investigated from a particular node or nodes outwards, bottom up.